nvaccess/nvda/devDocs/technicalDesignOverview.md

 A part from properties such as a widget's name, role, states etc, NVDA objects also include relational properties such as parent, next, previous and first child.
 These allow both the user and code to navigate the entire Operating System and its applications in a tree-like structure.
-The root of the tree being the Desktop, whos children is all the top-level windows for all open applications, each containing further subtrees of more widgets representing an application's user interface.
+The root of the tree being the Desktop, whose children is all the top-level windows for all open applications, each containing further subtrees of more widgets representing an application's user interface.

 ### Text Ranges
 When working with editable text controls, NVDA needs to be able to obtain information about the text in the widget.